Software versioning: Other schemes

-Software may have an "internal" version number which differs from the version number shown in the product name (and which typically follows version numbering rules more consistently).
-Java SE 5.0, for example, has the internal version number of 1.5.0, and versions of Windows from NT 4 on have continued the standard numerical versions internally: Windows 2000 is NT 5.0, XP is Windows NT 5.1, Windows Server 2003 and Windows XP Professional x64 Edition are NT 5.2, Windows Server 2008 and Vista are NT 6.0, Windows Server 2008 R2 and Windows 7 are NT 6.1, Windows Server 2012 and Windows 8 are NT 6.2, and Windows Server 2012 R2 and Windows 8.1 are NT 6.3, however the first version of Windows 10 was 10.0 (10.0.10240).
-Note, however, that Windows NT is only on its fifth major revision, as its first release was numbered 3.1 (to match the then-current Windows release number) and the Windows 10 launching made a version leap from 6.3 to 10.0.

 Pre-release versions

 In conjunction with the various versioning schemes listed above, a system for denoting pre-release versions is generally used, as the program makes its way through the stages of the software release life cycle.

 Programs that are in an early stage are often called "alpha" software, after the first letter in the Greek alphabet.
 After they mature but are not yet ready for release, they may be called "beta" software, after the second letter in the Greek alphabet.
 Generally alpha software is tested by developers only, while beta software is distributed for community testing.

 Some systems use numerical versions less than 1 (such as 0.9), to suggest their approach toward a final "1.0" release.
 This is a common convention in open source software.
 However, if the pre-release version is for an existing software package (e.g. version 2.5), then an "a" or "alpha" may be appended to the version number.
 So the alpha version of the 2.5 release might be identified as 2.5a or 2.5.a.

 An alternative is to refer to pre-release versions as "release candidates", so that software packages which are soon to be released as a particular version may carry that version tag followed by "rc-#", indicating the number of the release candidate; when the final version is released, the "rc" tag is removed.